dojo/framework/docs/en/routing/introduction.md

 r.mount({ registry });
 ```

--   Add a `Route` widget to show the text "Home" when the `home` route is visited. `Route` is a widget that display something when the path for the route id is matched.
+-   Add a `Route` widget to show the text "Home" when the `home` route is visited. `Route` is a widget that displays something when the path for the route id is matched.
 The application's `src/routes.ts` file associates a route to an id via the `Route`'s `id` property.

 > src/App.tsx